Skip to main content

 It is not enough to want, one must also act.”
 (Johann Wolfgang von Goethe)

-Block 4 of the conference hosted a panel with a well-defined composition of experts.
-In his initial reflection to the motto “Looking back and moving forward”, Mark van Stiphout from DG ENER expressed his satisfaction with the project results.
-Svetoslav Mihaylov from DG CNECT values very highly that int:net has acted as a coordinator for the Energy Data Space Cluster Projects (EDSCP) and published the “Blueprint of the Common European Energy Data Space (CEEDS)”.
+In the afternoon, the conference hosted a panel of experts under the topic "Looking Back and Moving Forward".
+In his initial reflection Mark van Stiphout from DG ENER expressed his satisfaction with the project results.
+Svetoslav Mihaylov from DG CNECT emphasized that int:net played a crucial role as a coordinator for the Energy Data Space Cluster Projects (EDSCP) and refered to the "Blueprint of the Common European Energy Data Space (CEEDS)".

 TimeItem